mvanbraeckel/shellOS_3110/README.md

 NOTE: since the A1 description only said to "refer to the coding style guidelines", they are not required because they aren't coding conventions (guidelines are just recommendations)

 NOTE: I have incorporated the C99 standard into the compilation for my *.c files so it is a little more standardized.
+I also have a bunch of neccessary include statements.
+I also define _XOPEN_SOURCE=700 in the makefile so things work properly.

 NOTE: We were given the lex.c file to use with "flex lex" that creates a "lex.yy.c" file to be used to create a "lex.yy.o" file.
 When compiling lex.yy.c into lex.yy.o it gives two warnings: for 'yyunput' and 'input' functions defined but not used.
 As this is on your side, I assume these are fine and no deductions for them.
 Also, I added a regex command to the lex.c that takes quote (" or ') encapsulated things as a single argument, and I don't count < or > and the following filename for redirection (like the lecture slides show).